-- 1. Continued roll out of new contract terms across our supply base and communication of our Supplier Standard creating awareness and action. - 2.
-Working with potential high risks suppliers ensuring compliance to our contracts and Supplier Standard together with developing suitable risk mitigation plans specifically for those suppliers we assess as having a high risk rating. - 3.
+- 1. Continued roll out of new contract terms across our supply base (primarily as contracts come up for renewal or new contracts with new suppliers are entered into) and communication of our Supplier Standard creating awareness and action. - 2.
+Working with potential high risks suppliers for compliance to our contracts and Supplier Standard. - 3.
 Business stakeholder awareness and engagement in our annual modern slavery risk assessment. - 4.
-Review and implement systems to support in the identification, management, assessment and reporting of modern slavery risks. - 5.
-Review and engage with partners to conduct supplier modern slavery risks assessment and on-site inspections on our behalf. - 6.
-Continue to use Ethical Supplier Screening across our supply base to understand if our suppliers have been adversely reported in the news. - 7.
+Review and implement systems to continue to support in the identification, management, assessment and reporting of modern slavery risks. - 5.
+Review and engage with partners to conduct supplier modern slavery risks assessment and onsite inspections on our behalf. - 6.
+Continue to use Ethical Supplier Screening across our supply base to understand if our suppliers have been adversely reported in the news - 7.
 Continue to develop processes to coordinate, document and track new actions and any incidents in relation to modern slavery. - 8.
 Continue to promote awareness of the FairCall reporting mechanism among our suppliers by providing online information on how to lodge modern slavery concerns.